hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Jem.
 To advertise new rooms, some feel no shame,
 >
-> Though they for thirty years have been the same.
+> Though they for thirty years have been the same[^166].

->
+[^166]: One professor lately advertised "New dancing academy", which, on inspection, turned out to be the very rooms he had occupied for years, and which had been quitted by his predecessor in the same line for a more eligible situation.

 > Bel.
 With some folks now, a handsome room is all
 >
 > The requisites they look for at a ball;